Video For Business | How To Get More Views

 Just like a website depends on a hosting platform, your video needs a video platform as well.
 This is the home address that your video lives on.

-The platform allows you to share the video on social, embed the video on a website, and also tracks data on the video, that can be very useful.
+The platform allows you to share the video on social, embed the video on a website, and also track data on the video, that can be very useful.

 Youtube: Is It Best For Business?